versionone/VersionOne.Integration.JIRA/README.md

 ## Integration Binary Files

-The binaries for this integration can be downloaded from the [VersionOne Application Catalog](http://appcatalog.versionone.com/VersionOne.Integration.JIRA) which contains the following:
+The binaries for this integration can be downloaded as a ZIP file from the [VersionOne Application Catalog](http://appcatalog.versionone.com/VersionOne.Integration.JIRA) which will contain the following:

 * /bin: The binaries needed to run the integration
 * /doc: The documentation for the integration